smartxworks/sunmao-ui/README.md

 ### Extremely Extensible

 Both the UI component library itself and the low-code editor support custom extensions.
-Developers can register various components to cover application requirements and continue to use the existing visual design system.
+Developers can register various components to meet the needs of application and continue to use the existing visual design system.

 ### Type Safety